nataliebock/Bock-Data-Science-Portfolio/basic_streamlit_app/README.md

 **3.** Once these steps are completed, you will be able to run the code in your own VS code environment!

-### 📚 Necessary Libraries and Versions
-- **necessary libraries and packages:** Streamlit, Pandas, Numpy, Seaborn, Matplotlib, Scikit Learn, and Graphviz

-## Use:
-- In order to use this Streamlit app, the Python file must be downloaded and Streamlit must be used to create personal url.
+**Note:** In order to use this Streamlit app, the Python file must be downloaded and Streamlit must be used to create personal url.

+## 📲 App Features
+- **Button:** A simple button in Streamlit to click to emphasize excitement for using the app
+- **Species Selection:** Allows the user to select different species of penguins to study
+- **Sliders:** Allow the user to subset the penguin species based on mass, flipper and bill length

+## About the Data
+- This app uses a Seaborn dataset about different penguin species, where users can look at features like weight, flipper and bill length, and island of residence.
+- To learn more about the dataset used, click [here](https://github.com/allisonhorst/palmerpenguins)